majdalsado/majdalsado.github.io/all_collections/_posts/2025-09-21-anglicize-latin-names.md

 # the bureaucratic root cause

-At first, I assumed this was cultural pride.
-Just people insisting on keeping their native name spelling, and getting away with it because it resembles English.
+At first, I assumed this could be cultural pride.
+People insisting on keeping their native name spelling, and getting away with it because it resembles English.
 A sort of way to affirm identity.

-It also felt like a weird Eurocentric double standard. _(Latin)_ European names get to retain their spellings, but non-European names have to be anglicized?
+It also felt like a weird Eurocentric double standard. _(Latin)_ European names get to retain their spellings, but non-European names have to be anglicized, even if they're both equally non-English?

-While those reasons might be partially true, as it turns out, they might not be the full picture.
+While those reasons could be partially true, they might not be the full picture.

-The more likely reason for this pattern is **bureaucracy**.
+The more likely reason for this pattern seems to be **bureaucracy**.

 ## ICAO Document 9303 Part 7